 Conclusion

-It may be that you still have algae in pool but chlorine is high.
+You may still have algae in the pool, but chlorine is high.
 That could be because your pool will be green even with high chlorine when the chlorine is prevented from working.
 You need to work out why chlorine is not available to kill the algae and then take steps to correct it.

 FAQs